 Successfully relocating staff overseas with employees who are satisfied with their benefits package are more likely to be loyal to their employers and engaged with their organisations.
 Six out of ten employees claim that a comprehensive employee benefits package is a key factor when they look and apply for a job.

-The advantages to moving staff overseas include:
+The advantages of moving staff overseas include:

 - Avoiding rehiring and training costs